 Here’s what we’ve learned:

-- Measure in the right way
+- How to measure belonging at work in the right way

 Companies gather employee feedback in a variety of ways.
 Many have used the formal and lengthy annual engagement survey to gather longitudinal data.
 We see more companies supplementing that with – or moving entirely to – the pulse survey a shorter and more frequent survey that is able to capture more discreet changes in sentiment more frequently.
 While people may prefer the shorter pulse survey, by design you’ll receive less information, and overdoing it will create survey fatigue.
 Finding a balance between these two goals is key.